Bitcoin tumbles, a stablecoin plunges in wild week in crypto

 Some bitcoin proponents have said the digital currency could protect its holders against inflation and act as a hedge against a decline in the stock market.
 Lately, it’s done neither.
 Inflation at the consumer level rose 8.3% in April compared to a year ago, a level last seen in the early ’80’s.
 With the Federal Reserve aggressively raising interest rates to try to tamp down inflation, investors are dumping risky assets, including stocks and crypto.
 The S&P 500 is down more than 15% this year.
 Bitcoin has dropped about 37% year to date.

 Other cryptos have fared just as poorly.
-Ethereum has dropped 44% and dogecoin, a cryptocurrency favored by Tesla CEO Elon Musk, has lost about half its value.
+Ethereum has dropped 44% and dogecoin, a cryptocurrency favored by Tesla CEO Elon Musk, has fallen 53%.

 STABLECOIN COLLAPSE

 Terra is a stablecoin in a cryptocurrency ecosystem known as Terra Luna.
-Terra is an algorithmic stablecoin, which means its supply is adjusted through complicated buying and selling to keep its peg to $1.
+Terra is an algorithmic stable coin, which means it adjusted its supply through complicated buying and selling to keep its peg to $1.
 Terra was also fueled by an incentive program that gave its holders high yields on their Terra.
 Luna was the coin meant to be used in the ecosystem to buy and sell assets, and at its peak it was worth more than $100.

 Even though the developers of Terra said its algorithms would backstop the stablecoin, they decided to further backstop it with holdings of bitcoin.